knative/docs/docs/serving/using-external-dns-on-gcp.md

+---
-# Using ExternalDNS on Google Cloud Platform to automate DNS setup
+title: "Using ExternalDNS on Google Cloud Platform to automate DNS setup"
+#linkTitle: "OPTIONAL_ALTERNATE_NAV_TITLE"
+weight: 70
+---

 [ExternalDNS](https://github.com/kubernetes-incubator/external-dns) is a tool that synchronizes exposed Kubernetes Services and Ingresses with DNS providers.